Actor Kal Penn isn't afraid to take chances, on screen or in life

 In 2009, actor Kal Penn did something unexpected: He left his job as a cast regular on the popular TV show House to take a position in the Obama White House, serving as a junior staffer and liaison to arts communities, young Americans, Asian Americans and Pacific Islanders.

-Penn had gotten his start acting in the stoner comedies Harold and Kumar Go to White Castle and National Lampoon's Van Wilder.
-He says he initially worried that he'd only been hired by the Obama administration because of his fame as an actor, but presidential advisor Valerie Jarrett disabused him of that notion.
+Penn had gotten his start acting in the stoner comedies Harold & Kumar Go to White Castle and National Lampoon's Van Wilder.
+He says he initially worried that he'd been hired by the Obama administration only because of his fame as an actor, but presidential adviser Valerie Jarrett disabused him of that notion.

 Taking a hiatus from acting was a risk, but Penn was used to taking chances.
 When he was growing up in New Jersey as the child of immigrant parents, just becoming an actor had seemed like a rebellious choice.
 At family gatherings, he says, he dreaded being asked about his plans for the future.